rottenMonke/rust_aes256_encrypt_decrypt_cli/README.md

 # rust_aes256_encrypt_decrypt_cli
 Simple cli tool for encrypting/decrypting a file

-It uses Aes256GcmSiv for decryption/encryption and blake3 for creating a hash out of user secret (256 bit) for the cipher key and first 96 of the hashed secret bit for the nonce.
+It uses Aes256GcmSiv for decryption/encryption and blake3 for creating a hash out of the user secret (256 bit) for the cipher key and first 96 bit of the hashed secret for the nonce.

 # test in repo